 - experience back pain,

 bring more RED COLOR into your life by:

 - meditating in red surrounded by red gemstones and crystals,

 - wearing red clothes and accessories,

 - decorating your surroundings with red items,

 Orange Chakra is the second chakra, which represents the center of sensual perception and sexuality.
 It is deeply connected with inner balance and finding joy in your life.
-This chakra processes the life force into creative energies and therefore is responsible for unleashing the full creativity potential of a person.
-The element of orange chakra is water and it is also associated with the planet Venus.
+This chakra processes the life force into creative energies and therefore is responsible for unleashing the full creative potential of a person.
+The element of orange chakra is water, and it is also associated with the planet Venus.

 Effects of Imbalanced Orange Chakra:

 - want to increase your vitality,

 - feel suppressed,